ben-forster/revolt/README.md

 # revolt.go

-revolt is a Go package for writing bots and self-bots in Revolt easily.
+Revolt.go is a Go package for writing bots and self-bots in Revolt easily.
 This project is a mantained and re-worked version of 5elenay's library [revoltgo](https://github.com/5elenay/revoltgo).

 ## Features